 - Spray or rub with your favorite oil (olive, avocado, coconut, etc…) and sprinkle with paprika, garlic powder, salt, and pepper to taste.

-- Lay potato slices flat on a wire cooling rack or grilling rack and set atop a reflective baking sheet.
-This will allow both sides to cook evenly and prevent mushiness.
-I use this same tecnique for my mozz balls and squash fries too — it's foolproof!
+- Lay potato slices flat on a wire cooling rack or grilling rack and set on top of a reflective baking sheet.
+This will allow both sides to cook evenly on both sides and eliminate the need to flip the chips.

-- Broil on high for 10-20 minutes.
-They’re done once they start to bubble and turn golden brown on the surface.
+- Place baking sheet on the center rack and bake at 450℉ for 25-30 minutes.
+They're done once they start to bubble and turn golden brown on the surface.

 Notes